umn-asr/iron_fixture_extractor/README.md

     p.comments
     Fe.extract(p)

-you will get 2 fixture files: 1 post record fixture and N comment fixtures.
+you will get 2 fixture files: 1 post record fixture (not-surprising) and N comment fixtures because p.association_cache is populated for :comments on the post instance p.

 ### Load Fixtures
 This uses the same mechanism as Rails' `rake db:fixtures:load`, aka ActiveRecord::Fixtures.create_fixtures method

-### Rebuild
+### Rebuild Fixture Files
 This is just like .extract, except the code used to do the query is pulled from the fe_manifest.yml file.